 Employment Issues and Employee Rights (for Staff)

 When will staff return to working on campus?

 Those staff members not already working on campus will likely begin to return once public-health guidance is modified.
 The university continues to consult with public-health officials in its efforts around repopulation planning, and will communicate relevant details to the campus community when necessary.

 Does the university offer leave programs for those unable to work due to COVID-19?

 Enrollment Services offers services in admissions, financial aid, student records and student administration systems through Beach Central’s intake and counseling offices.
 On-site services are available, including two open intake windows for on-campus students.
 In addition, inquiries are handled through phones, the online Beach Central ticketing system, and Zoom appointments.
-In order to continue to meet the needs of the majority of students who will be enrolled in remote classes for Fall 2020, Enrollment Services has begun to rollout e-forms with automatic routing workflows.
+In order to continue to meet the needs of the majority of students who will be enrolled in remote classes for Spring 2020, Enrollment Services has begun to rollout e-forms with automatic routing workflows.
 Approvals flow from students to faculty to department chair to associate dean providing students the ability to complete their transactional needs online (for example, adding classes, withdrawing from classes, applying for educational leaves, etc.).
 These enhanced processes will reduce foot traffic on campus while providing the necessary services and support for on-campus and off-campus students and faculty.